GP Referrals

 Referral Information

 The waiting time starts from the date the hospital receives your referral.
-The majority of referrals are sent through to Lincolnshire Each (Elective Activity Coordination Hub) a service who will coordinate and clinically triage, to assess suitability and the most appropriate service for your ongoing care.
+The majority of referrals are sent through to Lincolnshire Each (Elective Activity Coordination Hub) a service who work on behalf of GP Practices to coordinate and clinically triage, and assess suitability and the most appropriate service for your ongoing care.
+Please contact them directly

 Lincolnshire ‘EACH’ - patient referrals to community services and hospitals - Lincolnshire ICB